Quick Answer

 Exam Tip: Gotchas

-- Information delivery is triggered by the presence of EVEN ONE non-accredited purchaser.
-An offering sold to 100 accredited investors plus one non-accredited investor must furnish full disclosure to every investor, not just the non-accredited one.
+- Information delivery is triggered by the presence of EVEN ONE non-accredited purchaser in the private Reg D safe harbor (506(b)).
+An offering sold to 100 accredited investors plus one non-accredited investor must furnish the specified disclosure to that one non-accredited purchaser, not to every investor.

 - The general-solicitation BAN is the default for the small-offering Reg D tier and the private Reg D safe harbor.
 The verified-AI Reg D safe harbor carves out an exception.
 Confusion arises because Reg D as a whole is often described as "no general solicitation"; only the private (non-verified) tier bans it absolutely.